When More Words Say Less: Decoupling Length and Specificity in Image Description Evaluation: Approach

 \begin{description}[style=unboxed,leftmargin=0pt,itemsep=0pt,topsep=3pt] \item[\emph{Original}:] A single human-written description for the image from MS COCO. \item[\emph{Verbose}:] A longer rephrasing of the original that preserves the same semantic content, increasing length without adding new information. \item[\emph{Composite}:] A longer description that combines content from all five COCO reference descriptions, incorporating additional distinct details. \item[\emph{Image-to-Text}:] A VLM-generated description based on the image and minimal instructions. \end{description}

 The latter three description types were generated using OpenAI's \texttt{GPT-4o-mini} \cite[][prompts in \autoref{sec:appendix}]{hurst2024gpt}.
-While the verbose and composite conditions provide a theoretical frame for analysis, the image-to-text condition provides a practical baseline for how VLMs allocate their length budget in practice.
+While the verbose and composite conditions provide a theoretical frame for analysis, the image-to-text condition provides a practical baseline for how VLMs balance length and specificity in practice.
 We make our complete dataset, experiments, and analyses available.\footnote{\url{https://github.com/rkapur102/vision-language-specificity}}